 Australia in New Caledonia, French Polynesia and Wallis and Futuna.

 Australian Consulate-General website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the Consulate-General in a consular emergency, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-If a natural disaster occurs, follow the advice of local authorities
+- follow the advice of local authorities

 If you are travelling during cyclone season, or after a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.

 Cyclones and severe weather